Skip to main content

 \begin{align} \cos {\theta_x} \amp = \frac{A_x}{\left |A \right |} \amp \cos \theta_y \amp = \frac {A_y}{\left |A \right |} \amp \cos \theta_z \amp = \frac {A_z}{\left |A \right |}\tag{2.4.1} \end{align}

-Note the component in the numerator of each direction cosine equation is positive or negative as defined by the coordinate system, and the vector magnitude in the denominator is always positive.
-From these equations, we can conclude that:
+These cosine relationships come from the red, green, and blue right triangles shown in Figure 2.4.4, where the side adjacent to each angle is the component and the hypotenuse is the full vector.
+Note that the component in the numerator of each direction cosine equation is positive or negative as defined by the coordinate system, and the vector magnitude in the denominator is always positive.

 • Direction cosines are signed value between -1 and 1.